Skip to main content

 In SwingVantage Motion Lab

-SwingVantage Motion Lab reviews glove position and hand softness at the moment of contact on fielding reps, helping distinguish a soft-hands technique issue from a positioning or timing issue.
+SwingVantage Motion Lab reviews glove position and hand softness at the moment of contact on fielding reps.
+This helps distinguish a soft-hands technique issue from a positioning or timing issue.

 Frequently asked questions